-You must establish IP address information for the switch to obtain management access through the network.
+You must establish IP address information for a switch to obtain management access through the network.
 This can be done in either of the following ways:

 - Manual You have to input the information, including IP address and subnet mask.
-If your management station is not in the same IP subnet as the switch, you will also need to specify the default gateway router. - Dynamic The switch can send IPv4 configuration requests to BOOTP or DHCP address allocation servers on the network, or can automatically generate a unique IPv6 host address based on the local subnet address prefix received in router advertisement messages.
-An IPv6 link local address for use in a local network can also be dynamically generated as described in "Obtaining an IPv6 Address" on page 55.
+If your management station is not in the same IP subnet as the switch, you will also need to specify the default gateway router.
+To configure this device as the default gateway, use the ip default-gateway command. - Dynamic The switch can send IPv4 configuration requests to BOOTP or DHCP address allocation servers on the network, or automatically generate a unique IPv6 host address based on the local subnet address prefix received in router advertisement messages.
+An IPv6 link local address for use in a local network can also be dynamically generated as described in "Obtaining an IPv6 Address" on page 54.

-The current software supports DHCP for IPv6, so an IPv6 global unicast address for use in a network containing more than one subnet can be obtained through the DHCPv6 server, or manually configured as described in "Assigning an IPv6 Address" on page 52.
+This switch is designed as a router, and therefore does not support DHCP for IPv6, so an IPv6 global unicast address for use in a network containing more than one subnet can only be manually configured as described in "Assigning an IPv6 Address" on page 50.